yaronf/I-D/STAR-Delegation/draft-ietf-acme-star-delegation.md

 - Initial version, some text extracted from draft-sheffer-acme-star-requests-02

 # CSR Template Schema
+{: #csr-template-schema}

 Following is a JSON Schema defition of the CSR template.
-The syntax used is that of draft 7 of {{json-schema}}, which may not be the latest version of the corresponding Internet Draft {{!I-D.handrews-json-schema}} at the time of publication.
+The syntax used is that of draft 7 of [[json-schema]], which may not be the latest version of the corresponding Internet Draft {{!I-D.handrews-json-schema}} at the time of publication.

 While the CSR template must follow the syntax defined here, neither the IdO nor the NDC are expected to validate it at run-time.

 ~~~
-{:: include CSR-template/template-schema.json}
+{::include CSR-template/template-schema.json}
 ~~~